wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 This article draws from several vendors.

-The timeline at the top of this page depict vendors who offer products and services to automate chaos engineering:
+The timeline at the top of this page depicts vendors who offer products and services to automate chaos engineering:

    * <a href="#ChaosMonkey">"Chaos Monkey" from Netflix</a>
    * <a href="#Gremlin">Gremlin (freemium)</a>